foundations-fall-2016/session2/README.md

 ## Absolutely Positioning the Navigation

-_Edit_ the nav CSS rule to position it
+_Edit_ the nav CSS rule to position it:

 ```css
 .nav {